beaujeant/beaujeant.github.io/AppSec101/programming.md

 ### Assigning value

 Once the variable declared, we can assign data and manipulate it.
-To assign a value to the variable, you simply need to the use the symbol `=`:
+To assign a value to the variable, you simply need to use the symbol `=`:

 ```
 int number;